mattijn/topojson/README.md

 ## Usage

-The package can be used in multiple different ways, with the purpose to create a TopoJSON topology:
+The package can be used in multiple different ways, with the main purpose to create a TopoJSON topology:

 ```python
 import topojson